ascyth/the-remoters/analysis/writeups/hypothesis_testing_analysis.md

 Although I am confident in the accuracy of the data and test, I would be interested in perhaps collecting more data to check if it is possible for the pvalue to converge to 0.05.
 Although there is no statistically significant difference between the subreddits, the p-value being close to 0.05 implies that the results may change if more data is collected.

+So, we cannot reject the null hypothesis, meaning that we can accept the fourth hypothesis.
+Hence, this result is in line with our prediction that sentiments would be uniform among subreddits.

-So, although we cannot accept the fourth hypothesis and must deny it, we can possibly investigate more with regard to this hypothesis since the p value is relatively close to 0.05.
+However, we can possibly investigate more with regard to this hypothesis since the p value is relatively close to 0.05.